henrynascim/henrynascim/README.md

 - 🌱 Studying Java
 - 📫 Contact me at email: henrique-silva200@hotmail.com
 - 😄 Pronouns: he/him
-- ⚡ I have a graduations in International Relations and have an eclectic taste for music
+- ⚡ Fun fact: I have a graduations in International Relations and have an eclectic taste for music
-- 🖥️  About me:
+- 🖥️ About me: I am an aspirant in technology and intend to one day become a developer

 <div>